How to manage blue-light exposure to protect sleep and health

 New scientific advancements and technology are helping to provide more ways than ever to tailor, target, and manage light exposure, to reduce health hazards and also to take advantage of the benefits of well-timed light exposure to health and performance.

 Blue light filtering software and apps.
 There are a number of apps that work to reduce blue light exposure during evening hours.
 Many smartphones and tablets include these blue-light filtering apps as part of their operating systems.
 Apple’s Night Shift is a built-in iOS app, that can be scheduled to shift to warmer, redder wavelength light in the evenings and back to bright, more highly blue-wavelength light in the morning.
+UPDATE Feb 2018: Oops, turns out it doesn’t actually do the trick!
 (Head’s up, iPhone users: the recent software upgrade to iOS 11 has changed the location of the Night Shift app in the phone’s control panel.)
-Flux is a free software that adjusts light of your computer to match the cycle of natural sunlight where you live, and adjust light in the evenings to reduce brightness and blue light.
+Flux is a free software that adjusts

 Blue-light blocking filters and glasses.
 Both filters for screens and blue-light blocking eyewear are available, to reduce unwanted, poorly timed exposure.